Fitness to study

 We must ensure that no member of the public is harmed as a consequence of participating in medical student training.
 So, we must be confident in your conduct and ability to be professional and practise as a doctor.

-Doctors and medical students are expected to behave in a way that justifies the trust of patients and their loved ones.
+Doctors and medical students are expected to behave in a way that justifies the trust the public has in doctors (RCP, 2005).

 We champion students who show excellent professional behaviour and celebrate their successes where appropriate.

 Where issues are raised, we may need to take action.
 We have a committee which oversees the process of reporting and investigating professionalism concerns and ensuring the process is fair.
-The committee handles low-level professionalism issues like rude behaviour to help resolve them before they develop into major issues.
+The committee handles low-level professionalism issues to help resolve them before they develop into major issues.

 Major issues which will likely lead to an investigation and may impact your place with us can include: